Central Coast & Newcastle Line: Services

 Services via Strathfield depart from Central (Sydney Terminal) and since June 2025, services consist primarily of D sets, which can run in 4, 6, 8 or 10 car formation.
 Weekday peak hour services via Gordon on the North Shore Line with 8 car H sets between or and Sydney Central via the North Shore line and then continues as a T1 suburban service to Blacktown on the Western Line.

-Once the H sets are fully replaced by the D sets to be converted to Sydney suburban services, it’s expected that CCN line trains will no longer operate services from Gosford or Wyong to Sydney Central via the North Shore line, due to the platforms being too short for the 10 car D sets and high rail congestion.
-The North Shore line is not a standard intercity rail line, which causes most CCN line trains to often run behind schedule due to being behind a slower T1 or T9 suburban train, since there is no rail bypass for quicker trains to overtake the slower services, unlike services that go via Strathfield to Sydney Terminal, which is a standard intercity rail line.